Close Menu

 • amputation of a leg at the hip;

-• deafness; that is, no sound perception in either ear;
+• deafness; no sound perception in either ear;

 • total blindness; that is, no light perception in either eye;

-• allegation of bed confinement or immobility without a wheelchair, walker, or crutches, due to a longstanding medical condition excluding recent accident and recent surgery;
+• being confined to bed or immobility without a wheelchair, walker, or crutches, due to a longstanding medical condition, which does not include recent accident and recent surgery;

-• cerebral palsy, muscular dystrophy, or muscular atrophy and marked difficulty in walking (for example the use of braces), speaking, or coordination of the hands or arms;
+• cerebral palsy, muscular dystrophy, or muscular atrophy and marked trouble walking (for example the use of braces), speaking, or coordination of the hands or arms;

-• a physician confirms by telephone or in a signed statement that an individual has a terminal illness with a life expectancy of six months or less; or a physician or knowledgeable hospice official (for example, hospice coordinator, staff nurse, social worker or medical records custodian) confirms that an individual is receiving hospice services because of a terminal illness:
+• a doctor confirms by telephone or in a signed statement that you have a terminal illness with a life expectancy of six months or less; or a doctor or hospice official (for example, staff nurse, social worker or medical records custodian) confirms that an individual is receiving hospice services because of a terminal illness:

-• spinal cord injury producing an inability to ambulate without the use of a walker or bilateral hand-held assistive devices for more than two weeks with confirmation of such status from an acceptable medical source;
+• spinal cord injury making it so you cannot ambulate without the use of a walker or bilateral hand held assistive device for more than two weeks with confirmation of such status from an acceptable medical source;

-• end-stage renal disease (ESRD) requiring chronic dialysis and the file contains a completed CMS-2728-U3 (End Stage Renal Disease Medical Evidence Report-Medicare Entitlement and/or Patient Registration).
+• end stage renal disease (ESRD) that requires chronic dialysis and the file contains a completed CMS-2728-U3 (End Stage Renal Disease Medical Evidence Report-Medicare Entitlement and/or Patient Registration).

 PRESUMPTIVE DISABILITY BOY holding sign disability matters hiding face